nbcsproject/FaceRecognitionAttendance-FRA/FRA_Algorithm/C++/README.md

 ## histogram.cpp

-​    Calculating a one-dimensional histogram of a feature image.
+>Calculating a one-dimensional histogram of a feature image.

 ## traintest.cpp